afthar/namesearchAC/TESTPLAN.md

 - it is web application
 - time resource proposed: 1 hour.
 15 minutes test setup, 30 minutes testing, 15 minutes for test notes and submitting issues

-## Comments on AC
-- doesn't specify multi-language support.
-- criterion of active user (session expired or other status indiction and means to test)
-- in #5 "existing functionality" missing reference data -

-- After tapping @ the performance might be compromised due to many active users.
-AC doesn't specify this edge case scenario.
-- User name length

 ## Test setup: